 Keep in mind, “white space” does NOT mean literally empty space that is white.
 I often find my clients shunning the idea of white space as they tend to imagine literal empty space that is the color white.
 The term “white space” simply means negative space without content.
 It can be any color and sometimes even contain a subtle graphic.
 It’s just decorative space that doesn’t contain much content.

-This might be one of my favourite trends of 2020.
+This might be one of my favorite trends.
 When helping out clients re-work their content, I would say a large percentage of the content time is spent reorganizing an overly complex menu that can sometimes go well in a fourth tier (as in a great-grandchild of a main menu item).

 Figuring out your necessary 1-4 items you want to direct your users to is great for accessibility and helps streamline the every-day user experience.
 Especially with the “go go go” nature of people these days and with our attention spans getting smaller and smaller, the last thing people want to do is scour a complex mega menu to find what they’re looking for.